-Reading with The Cat in the Hat & Friends is Civic Theatre’s arts-infused, literacy outreach program to enhance basic K-5 curriculum.
-This reading and enrichment program was developed to ignite the passion for reading in local schools, youth groups, and community after-school programs that serve K-5, a formative age when reading can be instilled as a habit for a lifetime.
+Reading with The Cat in the Hat & Friends is Civic Theatre’s arts-infused, literacy outreach program that enhances basic K-2 curriculum.
+This reading and enrichment program was developed to ignite a passion for reading in local schools, youth groups, and community after-school programs that serve youth in grades K-2, a formative period during which reading can be instilled as a habit for a lifetime.

 Dr. Seuss books selected for the program help teach students important life messages: The Cat in the Hat (personal safety); The Sneetches (anti-bullying); Horton Hears a Who (accept and value each person); Green Eggs and Ham (willingness to try new things), and The Lorax (environmental awareness).
-Using interactive teaching and the emotive techniques of theatre to encourage, inspire, and build the confidence of beginner readers and promote reading as a smart fun activity, a costumed character presents a dramatic reading based on Dr. Seuss’s books.
-After the dramatic reading, discussion and age-appropriate workbook activities including rhyming games, reinforce the student’s comprehension and other skills, such as sight vocabulary, and sight reading.
-This educational outreach program also introduces other subjects, such as math and science that are directly related to specific Dr. Seuss stories such as Bartholomew and the Oobleck.
+Using interactive teaching and the emotive techniques of theatre to encourage, inspire, and build the confidence of beginner readers and promote reading as a fun activity, a costumed character presents a dramatic reading based on Dr. Seuss’s books.
+After the dramatic reading, discussion and age-appropriate workbook activities, including rhyming games, reinforce the student’s comprehension and other skills, such as sight vocabulary and sight reading.
+This educational outreach program also enhances core curricular subjects, such as math and science.